grantwinney/blog/content/posts/csharp-attributes/index.md

   tests, enumerations, and more.
 Use reflection to read them at runtime and take some action.
 Here's a few examples for the uninitiated...
 tags:
-- C#
+- csharp
-- Attributes
+- attributes
-- Metadata
+- metadata
-- Coding
+- coding
 title: Using Attributes in C#
 aliases:
 - /5-examples-of-attributes-in-c-and-why-youll-want-to-make-your-own